 A prolific writer, Principal Kafele has written extensively on professional development strategies for creating a positive school climate and culture, transforming the attitudes of at-risk student populations, motivating Black males to excel in the classroom and school leadership practices for inspiring school-wide excellence.
 In addition to writing several professional articles on these topics for popular education journals, he is the author of eight books which include his national best-sellers, Closing the Attitude Gap, Motivating Black Males to Achieve in School and in Life and The Principal 50.
 His newest book, The Teacher 50 was recently released in September, 2016.

 Principal Kafele is married to his wife Kimberley, and is the father of their three children, Baruti, Jabari and Kibriya.
 He earned his B.S. degree in Management Science/Marketing from Kean University and his M.A. degree in Educational Administration from New Jersey City University.
-He is the recipient of over one hundred fifty educational, professional and community awards which include the prestigious Milken National Educator Award and the City of Dickinson, Texas proclaiming February 8, 1998 as Baruti Kafele Day.
+He is the recipient of over one hundred fifty educational, professional and community awards which include the prestigious Milken National Educator Award, the National Alliance of Black School Educators Hall of Fame Award and the City of Dickinson, Texas proclaiming February 8, 1998 as Baruti Kafele Day.